 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Multiple career opportunities exist for students majoring in population health, depending on the specific areas of expertise that students develop via core training in population health and the specific track that the student pursues.
+Multiple career opportunities exist for students majoring in population health, depending on the areas of expertise that students develop via core training in population health and the track that the student pursues.
 Students who pursue the biomedical information track, for example, will be most qualified for positions that require working with a variety of datasets, while students who choose the health education specialist track will be trained to work at the interface of health care and public health.

 Specific job titles that currently exist for those trained in population health include: